Achievement objective S6-1

 variables and their

-measures to use in order to solve a problem.
-For example, if investigating how to improve the school canteen, students need to decide what ‘improve’ means and select data measures to capture improvement.
+measures to answer the investigative question.
+For example, if investigating how to improve the food in the school canteen, students need to decide what ‘improve’ means and select data measures to capture improvement.

 - Selects and uses appropriate